ioccc-src/winner/faq.md

 ### Q 7.0: What are `try.sh` and `try.alt.sh` scripts and why should I use them?
 </div>

-A lot of the entries, old and otherwise, have complicated uses or, if not complicated uses, it has numerous uses (sometimes both), and having a script that automates these for viewers improves the usability of these entries so one can enjoy them better.
+A lot of the entries, old and otherwise, have complicated uses and/or have numerous uses, and having a script that automates these for viewers improves the usability of these entries so one can enjoy them better.

 The `try.sh` script is for the original entry and the `try.alt.sh` script is for alternate versions.
 These scripts are usually for the `Try:` and `Alternate